-- Student mail will be directed to the student via the school mail system. - Meals in the dining room and snacks in the dorm are provided at no charge. - Foods or beverages are not permitted in student rooms but there is kitchen space available for any food/beverage items a student needs to store. - Students are not permitted to borrow, lend, sell or buy items from one another. - All students are expected to check in and out with Residential Life staff when leaving their dormitory areas, whether going to class, going off campus or to recreational activities. - Residential Life assistants may deny permission to leave the dormitory if chores or homework have not been completed. - Students who have demonstrated the maturity and O&M skills necessary for independent travel around campus are generally permitted to move around campus without direct supervision. - Unless specifically designated by an IEP team as a student who does not need a cane, students are required to have and make proper use of white canes while on campus. - If students have off campus activities after school, Residential Life staff either walk with the student to a nearby destination or drive if the student needs to go somewhere farther away. - Day students are not eligible to participate in afternoon/evening Residential Life activities, such as the Recreation Center unless individually permitted by the Residential Life Supervisor.
+- Student mail will be directed to the student via the school mail system. - Meals in the dining room and snacks in the dorm are provided at no charge. - Foods or beverages are not permitted in student rooms but there is kitchen space available for any food/beverage items a student needs to store. - Students are not permitted to borrow, lend, sell or buy items from one another. - All students are expected to check in and out with Residential Life staff when leaving their dormitory areas, whether going to class, going off campus or to recreational activities. - Residential Life Assistants may deny permission to leave the dormitory if chores or homework have not been completed. - Students who have demonstrated the maturity and O&M skills necessary for independent travel around campus are generally permitted to move around campus without direct supervision. - Unless student has a guide dog there will be no pets permitted in the dorms. - Unless specifically designated by an IEP team as a student who does not need a cane, students are required to have and make proper use of white canes while on campus. - If students have off campus activities after school, Residential Life Staff either walk with the student to a nearby destination or drive if the student needs to go somewhere farther away. - Day students are not eligible to participate in afternoon/evening Residential Life activities, such as the Recreation Center unless individually permitted by the Residential Life Supervisor.
 Consent by the Residential Life Supervisor must be given for a day student to be on campus in the evening.

-CLOTHING/DRESS
+CLOTHING / DRESS